JeffReeves/start-menu-batch/README.md

     ![Pin to Start Menu](how-to/pin-to-start.png)

-8. If desired, right-click on the start menu shorcut and resize it to small:
+8. If desired, right-click on the start menu shortcut and resize it to small:

     ![Pin to Start Menu 2](how-to/pin-to-start-2.png)

-9. Place your start menu shorcut where you would like it:
+9. Place your start menu shortcut where you would like it:

     ![Pin to Start Menu 3](how-to/pin-to-start-3.png)